mdjkenna/GraphStateMachine/README.md

 _The above graph image was made using a dot language representation of the 8 vertex DAG in the example below and inputting this into GraphViz.
 Further customisation is available for these diagrams - discussed more in the last section._

-GraphStateMachine provides a DSL for defining vertices (states) and edges (transitions) of your state machine graph.
+GraphStateMachines provides a DSL for defining vertices (states) and edges (transitions) of your state machine graph.
 Vertices must implement the `IVertex<I>` interface, and edges define the allowed transitions between states.
 Edges are traversed in the order they're added unless specified otherwise with an `order` parameter.